treeoftenere/blockchain/README.md

-# blockchain for Tree of Tenere
+# Blockchain for Tree of Tenere

 To setup and run: